Sewerbird/sewerbird.github.io/content/blog/_posts/2017-07-11-Broken Arm Saga.md

 ## Surgery

-My doctors came into my room in the morning to make a final judgement call about whether to operate that day, and were almost annoyed at the lack of deflation in my arm: they would have to cut to the bone through an extra inch of flesh, and that's not good.
+My doctors came into my room in the morning to make a final judgment call about whether to operate that day, and were almost annoyed at the lack of deflation in my arm: they would have to cut to the bone through an extra inch of flesh, and that's not good.
 Dr. Dong decided there wasn't much option, however, clapped his hands and (smiling) said "We'll do it"!
 Within a minute I was on my back on a guerney being carted to the surgical ward.

 I'd say that I was more afraid, but frankly I was so tired of waiting for the operation that it was a great relief to be moved into the surgical theater.
 The whole process was very quick: I barely had a chance to quietly utter 'Godspeed gentlemen' than the anaesthesiolist had a mask on my face putting out a... wait, what's that really pleasant cool air in the pipe-- and I was out like a light.